-Kids believing in Santa is one of the magical times of parenthood and is a special time of childhood.
-Sadly, there comes a point when they outgrow it.
-If you grew up believing in Santa, you have happy memories of waiting for Saint Nick and you remember the moment you found out he wasn’t real.
-For some, he drifts away, for others it is a formative moment to discover the big secret.
+Kids believing in Santa is one of the magical parts about being a parent and is a special time during their childhood.
+Just like as children do with the tooth fairy or Easter bunny, there comes a point when they outgrow their belief in the magic.
+If you grew up believing in Santa, you have happy memories of waiting for Saint Nick, but you also remember the moment you found out he wasn’t real.
+For some, he drifts away, but for others, it is a formative moment to discover the big secret.

-Guarding the secret until then is stressful, but if you know what age to expect the jig will be up, that may help.
+Guarding the secret is a stressful parental role, but if you know what age to expect the jig will be up, that may help.
 Will your kids hear it at school, from an older sibling, a cousin, on TV, or online?
 Should you safeguard against it or let it happen?
-We’ll go over at what age kids stop believing in Santa, why they stop, and how to handle it.
+We’ll go over at what age kids stop believing in Santa, why they stop, and how to handle it so everyone can make the transition from believing in the magic to being a part of it seamless.

-What age kids stop believing in Santa
+The age kids stop believing in Santa

 House Method surveyed over 4,500 American adults in November 2019 and found the average age they stopped believing in Santa Claus was 8.4 years old.
 Zero to 10% of respondents never believed in Santa, depending on the state they were from.
-They also found the average age varied by state, with the average age in Mississippi being 10.2 years old and 7.4 years old in Oregon.
+They found the average age varied by state, with the average age in Mississippi being 10.2 years old but 7.4 years old in Oregon.

 Why do kids stop believing in Santa?